HL7/US-Core/input/pagecontent/medication-list-guidance.md

 #### Sources of a MedicationRequest

  Several sources may be used to create a MedicationRequest as is shown in Figure 2 below.
-The information may captured directly a system's medication orders or reported by a provider.
+The information may be captured directly a system's medication orders or reported by a provider.
 A patient or related person may also report the information (or provide some type of record) including "self-prescribed" orders.
 For example, oftentimes the patient is the *only* source of information when the patient reports Cannabis or OTC medication use.

 {% include img.html img="ArgoR4Meds_3.svg" caption="Figure 2: MedicationRequest Information Sources" %}